Hearing Aids Reviews: Purchasing Eargo vs. Traditional Hearing Aids

 So, how does Eargo stack up?
 Invisibly, if we were to guess.
 If psychological comfort hinges on how you feel about using hearing aids, being virtually invisible is a huge win for Eargo.
 We’ve read the research, talked to many hundreds of people, and know most people prefer a hearing solution that doesn’t advertise itself.

 Next, how about wearing comfort?
 Well, we think we’ve got that covered.
 Our patented Flexi Fibers made from soft, medical-grade silicone material suspend Eargo inside the ear canal allowing the ear to “breathe” and not feel plugged.
 They also conform to the shape of the ear canal for an unsurpassed fit.

 Lastly, let’s address sound comfort.
 While no hearing aid will return your sense of hearing back to its pre-hearing loss state, our fitting approach and use of Flexi Fibers gives Eargo a distinct edge over conventional hearing aids.
 Without getting too techy, the Flexi Fibers keep the ear canal open allowing sounds you can hear normally to pass into the ear unblocked and un-amplified.
 We then use our digital processor to focus on the high-frequency sounds of speech for the clarity people need.

 The Best Hearing Aid

 Our new Eargo Max device has advanced sound processing features for wind and background noise, as well as increased clarity without feedback.
 As you can see, our team of engineers and hearing industry experts have thrown the rule book out the window in regard to Eargo’s design and functionality giving the Eargo user unsurpassed sound comfort.
+Request a free sample for fit and feel today.
 Call our team of hearing health professionals at 1-800-734-7603 with any questions about our modern best hearing aids.
 We’re all ears!